pacellif/YnS---KK-Analysis/README.md

 In case there is a non-valid key inserted, it is possible to correct it thanks to a while loop.

-At the end of the last part the computing time is displayed in the terminal and a TBrowser interface is opened, listing all the drawed plots.
+At the end of the last part the computing time is displayed in the terminal and a TBrowser interface is opened, listing all the drawn plots.

 ## Summary and conclusions